yportne8/12and/README.md

-## ***12and.org provides access to solo piano performaces via the YouTube Channel 12and, as well as piano instruction videos via the YouTube Channel 12andProgressions.
-All videos, both channels, are either AD-free or shortlinked to a YouTube provided AD-free version, please see the video's description for the link.***
+## ***12and provides access to solo piano performaces via the YouTube Channel 12and, as well as piano instruction videos via the YouTube Channel 12andProgressions.
+All videos provided are AD-free or shortlinked to a YouTube provided AD-free version.
+Please see the description section of the video for the link.***

-The code for generating and uploading the Channels' YouTube videos are housed here and are MIT Licensed.
+12and.org was created to reroute 12and viewers to a interruption free YouTube experience.
+The MIT Licensed code for populating the YouTube Channels are housed here and open sourced.
 The audio and transcriptions have been generously provided by Google LLC.
 Please visit 'g.co/magenta' for details.

+<sub>All 12and branded products are brought to you by yportne8.</sub>